Compatibility

 Functionality preserved:

-How optimization works: The 10x Engine uses template-based deduplication, not field removal.
-Repeated log events are compacted via references to templates while maintaining full searchability in Splunk.
+How optimization works: The 10x Engine uses template-based encoding, not field removal.
+Each repeated log event is replaced by a compact reference to its template while maintaining full searchability in Splunk.

 Does this work with Universal Forwarders

 Yes.
-The Log10x Reducer deploys as a sidecar to Universal Forwarders; the Reporter deploys as a DaemonSet alongside them.
+The 10x Receiver deploys as a sidecar to Universal Forwarders; the Reporter deploys as a DaemonSet alongside them.

 Compatibility: Universal Forwarder 8.x, 9.x.
 No changes to Universal Forwarder configuration required.
 Works with existing HEC endpoints and token authentication.